triple3concepts/LaserCutting/SVG Files/Mag Pull Tab/README.md

 ## How to Use
-1. Download the SVG file from this repository.
+1. Download the .SVG file from this repository.
 2. Import it into your laser cutter software (e.g., LightBurn, Glowforge, RDWorks).
 3. Adjust scaling if necessary (check the units!).
 4. Choose material and settings: